 The supported runtimes are

-There is a deployer Service Provider Interface (SPI) that enables you to extend Data Flow to deploy onto other runtimes, for example to support Docker Swarm.
-There are community implementations of Hashicorp’s Nomad and RedHat Openshift is available.
-We look forward to working with the community for further contributions!
+There is a deployer Service Provider Interface (SPI) that enables you to extend Data Flow to deploy onto other runtimes, for example to support Hashicorp’s Nomad or Docker Swarm.
+Contributions are welcome!

 The component that is responsible for deploying applications to a runtime is the Data Flow Server.
 There is a Data Flow Server executable jar provided for each of the target runtimes.
 The Data Flow server is responsible for interpreting